LauZhiYing/Technology-and-Information-System/README.md

 # 📚Assignment 1 (Format: Poster)

 We listened to an Industrial Talk from Petronas and make a poster regarding the talk.
+Through this talk, I knew more about Petronas Digital Young Graduate Programme.
+It is very helpful for us as they also talked about the roles of Software Engineer, Data Engineer and Data Scientist.

   ![](https://github.com/LauZhiYing/Technology-and-Information-System/blob/main/Industrial%20talk%20PETRONAS%20Digital%20YGP.jpg)

 # 🎞️Assignment 2 (Format: Video)

 We had a visit to UTMDigital and we listened to the talk introducing UTMDigital.
-We also got the opportunity to interview few staffs over there.
+I got to know many knowledge about UTMDigital including the background, the structure, the services they provided and many more.
+Besides, we visited Digital Care and Multipurpose Area ,and Open Office in UTMDigital.
+I got to try on the interactive smartboard.
+I also got the opportunity to interview few staffs over there to know more about their roles and challenges they usually faced.

 https://drive.google.com/file/d/1LCn-C_3gO-fnuMbzaIPKmtI8errKo4Ic/view?usp=sharing
 ![](https://github.com/LauZhiYing/Technology-and-Information-System/blob/main/Assignment%202.png)

 # 📑Assignment 3 (Format: Report)

+I listened to an industrial talk that presented the skills required in University and industry and wrote a report about the talk.
+The talk is very knowledgable as the speakers also shared some of their experiences in the industry.
+I also got to know the important skills that a person should have to be successful in university and industry.
+In addition, the speakers also taught us how to increase our employability.

 [Assignment 3.pdf](https://github.com/LauZhiYing/Technology-and-Information-System/blob/main/Assignment%203.pdf)